 One problem with small bathrooms is short ceilings.
 As you might expect, using dark colors for your ceilings will make it seem low.
 Avoid white (unless your walls are also white), which will stop one’s eyes right at the ceiling line.
 Using the same color for the wall and ceiling will help the eye travel effortlessly throughout the space, giving once again, the appearance of a larger bathroom.

-5. Paint Vertical Stripes to Make It Seem Taller
+5. Paint Vertical Stripes to Make Small Bath Seem Taller

 Some bathrooms are taller and some are wider.
 Oftentimes, we can’t have both and are left with a wide bathroom feeling cramped or a tall bathroom feeling cluttered.

-If you have short ceilings and want to make your small bathroom seem taller, paint vertical stripes on the walls.
-As we just went over, paint colors help guide the eye throughout the room.
+If you have short ceilings and want to make your small bathroom seem taller, paint vertical stripes on the small bathroom walls.
+As we just went over, paint colors help guide the eye throughout small bath.
 With vertical stripes, the human eye is guided up and around the room.
-This, in turn makes it feel larger than it really is.
+This, in turn, makes it feel larger than it really is.

 When painting vertical stripes, stick to the same color palette as the rest of the bathroom.
 Simply make one shade slightly lighter than the other.
 Be careful, as too much contrast won’t go over well.

-6. Paint Horizontal Stripes to Make It Seem Wider
+6. Paint Horizontal Stripes to Make Small Bathroom Seem Wider

 There are other bathrooms with really tall ceilings, but not a lot of space around.
 Never fear, as the same eye principle applies.

-By painting horizontal stripes, very common I might add, you are guiding the eye around the bathroom, giving it a larger appearance.
+By painting horizontal stripes, which are very common I might add, you are guiding the eye around the bathroom, giving it a larger appearance.